0x41424142/qualysdk/docs/vmdr.md

 ## VMDR Scanner Appliance Management

-This collection of APIs allows for the management of scanner appliances in VMDR, located under ```qualyspy.vmdr.scanner_appliances```.
+This collection of APIs allows for the management of scanner appliances in VMDR, located under ```qualysdk.vmdr.scanner_appliances```.

 ### Scanner Appliance List API